Latest update: Wednesday 5th May 2021

-After a successful partial re-opening in March we are delighted that all face-to-face classes can return from Monday 12th April.
-Covid secure rules and weekly lateral flow testing are in place at the Academy.
+After a successful partial re-opening in March we are delighted that all face-to-face classes have returned from Monday 12th April.
+Covid secure rules are in place at the Academy and you can see our re-opening walk-around video here.
+Students and staff are also encouraged to participate in weekly Lateral Flow Testing so that we can keep Celtic safe, together.

-This is thanks to a continuously improving situation in Wales and we are now seeing society re-opening in many areas.
-Wales is now in the process of moving from Alert Level 4 to Level 3, by May 17th.
+Thanks to a continuously improving situation in Wales we are now seeing society re-opening in many areas.
+Wales is now in the process of moving from Alert Level 4 to Level 3, by May 3rd and is making good progress.
+See the latest statement from the First Minister here.

 ∎ Wales is in the process of moving from Alert Level 4 to Level 3.

-∎ People in Wales can now travel around Wales and after April 12th, can travel into England and the rest of the UK.
+∎ People in Wales can now travel around Wales, into England and the rest of the UK.

-∎ 6 people can meet outside together but must be from a maximum of 2 households.
-It must still be in your local area and you must keep 2m social distancing.
+∎ 6 people can meet outside together from 6 households.
+You must keep 2m social distancing.
 It can be in gardens.

 ∎ Outdoor sports facilities for golf, tennis and basketball are open.